-Despite the fact that the UK Government have paused the roll out of ‘Smart’ Motorways, evidence shows that the proposed Lower Thames Crossing (LTC) would be a ‘Smart’ Motorway by stealth, if it goes ahead.
+Following the pause on the roll out of ‘Smart’ Motorways, Government have now (15 April 2023)officially announced they are scrapping all new ‘smart’ motorways.
+TCAG are now looking into this further, since evidence shows that the proposed Lower Thames Crossing (LTC) would be a ‘Smart’ Motorway by stealth, if it were to go ahead.
+More to follow.

 We have previously presented evidence to Government, and called for the LTC to be paused in keeping with the current pause on ‘Smart’ Motorways.
 But sadly so far they just seem to buy into National Highways propaganda that the proposed LTC would be an All Purpose Trunk Road, not a motorway.